Lamination

 Lamination is the technique/process of manufacturing a material in multiple layers, so that the composite material achieves improved strength, stability, sound insulation, appearance, or other properties from the use of the differing materials, such as plastic.
-A laminate is a permanently assembled object created using heat, pressure, welding, or adhesives.
+A laminate is a layered object or material assembled using heat, pressure, welding, or adhesives.
 Various coating machines, machine presses and calendering equipment are used.

+Lamination may be applied to textiles, glass, wood, or other materials.
+Laminating paper in plastic makes it sturdy, waterproof, and erasable.
+Laminating metals and electronic components may provide electrical insulation and other benefits.

 Materials

 There are different lamination processes, depending primarily on the type or types of materials to be laminated.
-The materials used in laminates can be identical or different, depending on the process and the object to be laminated.
+The materials used in laminates can be identical or different, depending on the object to be laminated, the process and the desired properties.